 15. Devil (2010)

-Shamelessly exploiting many people's paralysing fear of elevators, Devil pitches the situation of five strangers trapped inside a lift in a high-rise tower block.
+Shamelessly exploiting many people’s paralysing fear of elevators, Devil pitches the situation of five strangers trapped inside a elevator in a high-rise tower block.
 Scary enough, right?
 Well some malevolent force soon turns up to start messing with them, too.
 Is there a murderer amongst them?
 Or is it some sort of demonic presence?
-One of the few good things to come from M Night Shyamalan for a few years, the film is a surprisingly solid and entertaining thriller that asks, 'who can you trust?'
-Sure, we're watching stock characters speak contrivances at each other, but who said it had to be great art?
+One of the few good things to come from M Night Shyamalan for a few years, the movie is a surprisingly solid and entertaining thriller that asks, ‘who can you trust?’
+Sure, we’re watching stock characters speak contrivances at each other, but who said it had to be great art?

 14. Vacancy (2007)

 It always seems best, when creating a single-location horror, to keep your protagonist as much in the dark as possible.
-It certainly doesn't help his or her mental state once the shenanigans kick off, but it sure is fun to watch for the audience.
-Getting increasingly confused and agitated in motel thriller Vacancy is Luke Wilson's David Fox, who is compelled to check into a creepy road side motel with his wife after their car breaks down.
-They soon find hidden cameras in their room, and are forced to take part in a sadistic horror film of their own.
+It certainly doesn’t help his or her mental state once the shenanigans kick off, but it sure is fun to watch for the audience.
+Getting increasingly confused and agitated in motel thriller Vacancy is Luke Wilson’s David Fox, who is compelled to check into a creepy road side motel with his wife after their car breaks down.
+They soon find hidden cameras in their room, and are forced to take part in a sadistic horror movie of their own.

 13. Frozen (2010)

-"It does for skiing what Jaws did for swimming" announces the trailer for Frozen, a low budget thriller set on a set of treacherous slopes.
-Stuck on a broken down ski lift for over a week, three friends must figure a way down to safety before they either freeze to death, starve to death, or both.
-With chancing the sheer drop seemingly the best option, the film remembers to add hungry wolves down below, and it's a case of choosing the lesser evil before they meet their maker anyway.
+“It does for skiing what Jaws did for swimming” announces the trailer for Frozen, a low budget thriller set on a set of treacherous slopes.
+Stuck on a broken down ski elevator for over a week, three friends must figure a way down to safety before they either freeze to death, starve to death, or both.
+With chancing the sheer drop seemingly the best option, the movie remembers to add hungry wolves down below, and it’s a case of choosing the lesser evil before they meet their maker anyway.
 Frozen is a bit of a forgotten gem, and ends up being quite grisly, as well as truly terrifying.

 12. Identity (2003)